 Phi Lambda Sigma (PLS) is the national pharmacy leadership society.
 The purpose of PLS is to promote and recognize the development of leadership qualities in pharmacy, especially among pharmacy students.
 The Gamma Tau Chapter is based in South Jordan and the Beta Omega Chapter is based in Henderson.

-The Roseman Student Alliance is an “umbrella” organization that encompasses membership in the two largest professional pharmacy organizations in the U.S.: the American Pharmacists Association-Academy of Student Pharmacists (APhA-ASP) and the American Society of Health-Systems Pharmacists (ASHP).
-Student Alliance aims to assist student pharmacists in navigating through school, exploring careers in the profession, providing community service, and networking with others, all while providing opportunities for professional growth and leadership.
-Student Alliance hosts the annual clinical skills and patient counseling competitions, with our winning team competing nationally, and attends three annual conferences throughout the U.S.
+The Roseman Student Alliance is an “umbrella” organization that encompasses membership in the two largest professional pharmacy organizations in the U.S.: the American Pharmacists Association-Academy of Student Pharmacists (APhA-ASP) and the American Society of Health-Systems Pharmacists (ASHP) along with the Nevada Society of Health System Pharmacists (NVSHP).
+Student Alliance aims to assist student pharmacists with preparation for post-graduate training, navigating through school, exploring careers in the profession, providing community service, and networking with others, all while providing opportunities for professional growth and leadership.
+In addition to a monthly speaker series, Student Alliance hosts the annual ASHP Clinical Skills Competition and APhA Patient Counseling Competition, with our winning team competing nationally, and attends three annual conferences throughout the U.S.